Net-ng/kansha/doc/first_connection.rst

 To open a card, just click on it.

-Take some time to play with the cards on your welcome board.
-Your welcome board is a sandbox where you can safely experiment without causing trouble to other users.
-It is loaded with cards which explain what you can do with them, in a kind of interactive tutorial.
+Take some time to play with the cards on your board.
+For now your board is private and you can safely experiment without causing trouble to other users.

 On a card you can: